 : are used inside the square brackets to denote all

 >>> lst = [2, 4, 6] >>> lst[:] [2, 4, 6]

 Negative numbers can be used as indexes to call the last number of elements in the list

 >>> lst = [2, 4, 6] >>> lst[-1] 6

-The colon operator can also be used to denote all upto and from thru end.
+The colon operator can also be used to denote all up to and thru end.

-lst[1:3] will return the 2nd element, and 3rd element but not the fourth even though
+lst[1:3] returns the 2nd element, and 3rd element but not the fourth even though

 3 is used in the index.